catseye/SixtyPical/README.markdown

 some instructions.

 SixtyPical does not have instructions that map literally to the 6502 branch instructions.
-Instead, each branch instruction has a corresponding "if-then-else"-like construct with the same name as the branch instruction.
-These _test_ instructions each have two blocks, for the then and the else.
+Instead, it has an `if` construct, with two blocks (for the "then" and `else` parts), and the branch instructions map to conditions for this construct.

 The abstract states of the machine at each of the different block exits are merged during analysis.
 If any register or memory location is treated